-• Send formal notification to rectify the non-compliance

-- Charge a reinspection fee directly to the plumber - Refuse to accept test reports from a plumber or remove a plumber from Council's list of accredited backflow plumbers (usually where there have been recurrent issues) - Issue Penalty Infringement Notices in accordance with relevant legislation
+- Send formal notification to rectify the non-compliance - Issue a defect notice in accordance with the Plumbing and Drainage Act 2011 - Charge a reinspection fee directly to the plumber - Refuse to accept test reports from a plumber or remove a plumber from Council's list of accredited backflow plumbers (usually where there have been recurrent issues) - Issue Penalty Infringement Notices in accordance with relevant legislation

-4.8 Removal or Change of Device
+4.1.7 Removal or Change of Device

-If the process or activity at the premises has changed and the hazard rating changes, the property owner must submit a backflow survey in accordance with section 4.4 of this policy.
-In addition to the requirements of section 4.4, the survey shall identify the reason for such change of hazard rating.
+If the process or activity at the premises has changed and the hazard rating changes, the property owner must submit a backflow survey in accordance with section 4.1.3 of this policy.
+In addition to the requirements of section 4.1.3, the survey shall identify the reason for such change of hazard rating.
 The results of the survey shall be ratified by Council prior to removal, installation or modification of the device, and written acknowledgement will be provided to the customer on acceptance of the survey.